Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Day 6 : Hoi An

 We took an excellent Old Town walking tour; it’s the best way to see Hoi An and learn about her history.
 The old town isn’t large so you’re not walking far but do go in the morning to avoid the heat.
+Our Guru guide was fabulous and she brought the town to life; and taught us how to avoid saying shut up rather than hello in Vietnamese; a very important skill!

 In the afternoon, if you time things well, take this tour to the My Son Sanctuary for sunset.
 This ancient monument is beautiful and taking the sunset tour not only makes the best use of your time but offers an amazing sunset to boot.
+Or skip this and head to the beach instead.

 For dinner book a table at Little Faifo.
 It’s pretty special.
 And a special mention for celiacs and gluten free; Dingo Delhi is amazing!
 The pizza tastes like real pizza and the little shop sells GF bread.